rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

     [root@serverPR root]# losetup -f --nooverlap
     ```

-    The first usable or unused loop device on our sample system has been incremented and is now /dev/loop1.
+    Our sample system's first usable or unused loop device has been incremented and is now /dev/loop1.

 3. Using the 10G-fake-lvm-disk.img as a backing file, associate the file with an available loop device by running: